sc0ttwad3/my-html5-boilerplate/README.md

 # my-html5-boilerplate

-My HTML5 boilerplate with capabilities for starting a typescript 2.x/javascript ESnext (6/7/8+) project
+My HTML5 boilerplate with miniframework [Milligram](https://milligram.io) and configuration/capabilities for starting a Typescript or Javascript (6/7/8+) projec

 ## Contains